Automatic-Ingest-Digital-Archives/SCALA/RODA/AIP Interpretation Manual/README.md

 ### Accession

-Added package to the inventory.
+Adds the package to the inventory.
 After this point, the responsibility for the digital content’s preservation is passed on to the repository.

 Agents involved: AutoAcceptSIPPlugin, user starting ingest process.